bumoproject/bumo-docs-en/JAVA_Developer_Guide_for_Token_Issuing.rst

     Long gasPrice = 1000L;
     // Set up the maximum cost 50.03BU
     Long feeLimit = ToBaseUnit.BU2MO("50.03");
-    // Call the interface for getting the nonce value, and the nonce value is increased by 1. long nonce = getAccountNonce() + 1;
- // Call the interface for grouping oprations for token issuing.
- BaseOperation[] operations = buildOperations ();

  // Build transaction Blob
  TransactionBuildBlobRequest transactionBuildBlobRequest = new TransactionBuildBlobRequest();